L3MON4D3/LuaSnip/README.md

 SHELL=C:/path/to/Git/usr/bin/sh.exe # if Git/MinGW/MSYS2 `sh.exe` is not in PATH
 .SHELLFLAGS=-c # if Git/MinGW/MSYS2 `sh.exe` is not in PATH
-CC=gcc.exe # if CC's default value cc is not set (when `which cc` fails to find the compiler command) NEOVIM_BIN_PATH=C:/path/to/Neovim/bin # if the Makefile's fails to automatically detect the Neovim/bin path
+CC=gcc.exe # if CC's default value cc is not set (when `which cc` fails to find the compiler command) NEOVIM_BIN_PATH=C:/path/to/Neovim/bin # if the Makefile fails to automatically detect the Neovim/bin path
 ```

 ## Keymaps